ritaaktay/CV/README.md

 - First Classs Honors
 - Media Studies, Cultural Studies, Continental Philosiophy & Art Theory.

-#### Other Qualifications

-- DELE A2 Spanish Certificate

 ## Interests

 - Tennis, swimming, running, wind-surf, sailing, and any outdoor sport!
-- Learning about psychology, history, philosophy, physics, economics and anything outside of my expertise.
+- Learning about psychology, history, philosophy and anything outside of my expertise.
 - Playing the bass guitar and discovering new music.